Danzig rebellion: Fighting

-In August 1576, Bathory led 2,000 (Polish soldiers and mercenaries from Transylvania and Wallachia) men to Malbork (Marienburg), from there Polish units took control of the area surrounding Gdańsk, capturing Grabina and Głowa, two strategically important villages, thereby blockading Danzig's port from the east and the south.
+In August 1576, Bathory led 2,000 (Polish soldiers and mercenaries from Transylvania) men to Malbork (Marienburg), from there Polish units took control of the area surrounding Gdańsk, capturing Grabina and Głowa, two strategically important villages, thereby blockading Danzig's port from the east and the south.
 The King left the army under the command of Hetman Jan Zborowski and most of the forces were stationed at Tczew (Dirschau).
 In the west the main base was at Puck (Putzig), where there was a mercenary force led by Ernest Weyher.
-While some Polish privateer ships fought the Gdańsk and Danish fleets, for the most part the control of the Baltic Sea belonged to the Danzigers and their allies.
+While some Polish privateer ships fought the Gdańsk and Danish-Norwegian fleets, for the most part the control of the Baltic Sea belonged to the Danzigers and their allies.
 Soon after the fighting begun, Maximilian's II death (12 October 1576) was announced; this weakened Danzig's position and made the conflict less about the recognition of the ruler than about Danzig's privileges.

 With the coming of the spring of 1577, the fighting began anew.
 The Danzig army, led by the German mercenary commander Johann Winkelbruch (Hans Winckelburg von Kölln), was about 7,000-12,000 strong (including mercenaries, among them a Scottish regiment), but with less than 1,000 cavalry.
 Winckelburg decided to crush the small army of Zborowski (who had about 2,000 men, half of them cavalry), but the Danzig army was utterly defeated by Zborowski in the battle of Lubiszewo on 17 April 1577.

 After the battle, the Danzig forces retreated behind the walls, citizens pulled down trees and houses in front of fortifications and a siege began.
 Reinforcement with King Batory arrived only in July.
 During it King Stefan was using heated cannonballs and turned back the flow of the Radunia river.
 Bathory had about 11,000 men, and Danzig, about 10,000.
 A surprise attack by the Danzigers managed to destroy two-thirds of the Polish artillery, vastly slowing the progress of the siege.
-In September 1577 Danzig and Danish fleets started a blockade of Polish trade along Elbing and attacked its suburbs.
+In September 1577 Danzig and Danish-Norwegian fleets started a blockade of Polish trade along Elbing and attacked its suburbs.
 Their troops that landed were soon pushed back by Bathory's Hungarian infantry under Kacper Bekiesza, and the city council send a note thanking the King.

 However, after a few months, Stephen's army was unable to take the city by force.
 On 16 December 1577, the siege ended and citizens swore loyalty to Stefan's representatives Eustachy Wołłowicz and Andrzej Firlej.
 (Treaty of Malbork).